bixb922/crank-organ/design_and_development/design_and_development.md

 ![graph 440Hz FFT](fft.png)

-These were several alternatives tested as FFT algorithms:
+There were several alternatives tested as FFT algorithms:
 * fft_arrays: In place FFT with arrays: https://rosettacode.org/wiki/Fast_Fourier_transform#C changing line for line from C to Python and using lists instead of arrays to enable the use of complex arithmetic.
 For this purpose, it turned out that MicroPython lists are almost as fast as arrays.
 * fft_int: FFT with integers, which makes sense because the original signals are integers between 0 and 4096, and MicroPython Viper mode can be used.
 See here for the code https://github.com/bixb922/viper-examples/blob/main/signal_processing/fft_int.py
 * fft_compact: A very compact algorithm from https://rosettacode.org/wiki/Fast_Fourier_transform#Python
 * ```ulab``` was not tried (https://github.com/v923z/micropython-ulab) nor other C based FFT implementations (no C here!).
-* Results were compared to CPython/numpy on a Mac to ascertain the algorithm worked.
+* Results were compared to CPython/numpy to ascertain the algorithm worked.

 These are some results, running the algorithm with frequencies in the needed range, generating a random distribution of frequencies, using a buffer of 1024 elements.